 - Identifying research, scholarship, and training opportunities?

 Students who have not yet taken BIOL 180 are encouraged to apply.
-Accepted students will participate in BIOL 106 during Winter Quarter (Tuesdays and Thursdays, 3:00-4:20 pm, 3 credits).
+Accepted students will participate in BIOL 106 during Autumn Quarter (Mondays and Wednesdays, 3:00-4:20 pm, 3 credits).
 This course helps learners define and develop skills for success as science students and plan individualized academic and professional pathways.